-20 Days Birding Kenya tour will cover most of Kenya's top birding hotspots, amazing and interesting bird species will be encountered.
+20 Days Birding Kenya tour will cover most of Kenya’s top birding destinations, amazing and interesting bird species will be encountered.

 20 Days Kenya Birding Tour Details

 The 20 Days Kenya birdwatching tour starts in Nairobi and will cover Maasai Mara Game Reserve, Lake Naivasha, Lake Baringo, Kakamega Forest, Lake Nakuru National Park, Solio Ranch, Samburu/Shaba National Reserve, Tsavo West, Taita Hills, Arabuko Sokoke Forest.

 Kenya is among the African countries with the highest numbers of bird species, and magnificent heritage of the big game.
 On this birdwatching tour, we focus on looking for the magnificent bird’s species and, big game viewing.

 The 20 days birding tour itinerary is ideal both for birdwatchers and those with a general interest in East Africa’s amazing wildlife.
 Birdlife is prolific, and big game, reptiles, and amphibians will be plentiful, including some special rare species which could be easily missed without expert guidance.

 Total Bird Checklist for the 20 Days Kenya Birding Tour